French artist JR unveils a monumental new optical illusion installation in Italy

 "("La Ferita") makes visible the deep impact of Covid-19 on culture," says JR.

-The installation also launches the Palazzo Strozzi's new Future Art Programme, which hopes to support the creation and promotion of contemporary Italian art with a prize for emerging talent and an annual public art commission to be revealed in Florence every spring.
+The installation also launches the Palazzo Strozzi's new Future Art Programme, which hopes to support the creation and promotion of contemporary art in Italy with an annual public art commission to be revealed in Florence every spring.

 In a press statement, Palazzo Strozzi Director Dr. Arturo Galansino said the center has a "unique" determination to "forge a dialogue between the classic and the contemporary through the involvement of artists capable of interpreting the present."